Gyoji. Sumo wrestling ref

 Sumo wrestling is one of the most official sports in Japan.
 Therefore, any license to be a wrestler or ref is so hard indeed.
 (To be honest, I thought there were too many strict rules!)

-If you have the chance to see some matches of the Sumo, I recommend you observe any details including the ref Gyozi.
+If you have the chance to see some matches of the Sumo, we recommend you observe any details including the ref, the Gyoji.
 You will notice that there is more uniqueness.